-Floor plans have an astounding affect on people’s lives.
+Floor plans have an astounding effect on people’s lives.
 How we live and interact with our family is greatly impacted by a home’s layout.
 We need a home to meet our lifestyle and provide style and convenience.
 That is especially true when it comes to manufactured home floor plans.

-In fact, online buyers agree that floor plans are more important than images when searching for a home and are vital to the buyers process.
+In fact, online buyers agree that floor plans are more important than images when searching for a home and are vital to the buyer’s process.

 Those of us planning on a manufactured home remodel have probably created a floor plan or at least drawn out the idea – it helps us visualize the changes.

 We’ll take a look at 10 great floor plans for mobile and manufactured homes.
-From vintage to modern, we’ve found some great floor plans that maximizes space and delivers a great flow for the home.
+From vintage to modern, we’ve found some great floor plans that maximize space and delivers a great flow of the home.

 Vintage Mobile Home Floor Plans